kibaekkim/DSPopt.jl/examples/multistage/README.md

 ## Problem Description

+#### Scenario Tree
 Consider a 3-stage scenario tree with a single root node at stage 1 and two nodes in stage 2, each of which has two children nodes in stage 3 (thus four leaf nodes).
 Let $\mathcal{N}$ denote the set of nodes, $\mathcal{L} \subset \mathcal{N}$ the set of leaf nodes in the scenario tree, and $\alpha(n)$ the ancestor of node $n$ (with $n = 1$ denoting the root node).

+#### Scenario Lattice
+Consider a 3-stage scenario lattice with a single root node at stage 1 with two children nodes in stage 2, and two leaf nodes in stage 3 that are each connected to both of the nodes in stage 2.
+Let $\mathcal{N}$ denote the set of nodes, $\mathcal{L} \subset \mathcal{N}$ the set of leaf nodes in the scenario lattice (with $n = 1$ denoting the root node).

-The air conditioning production planning problem from Birge & Louveaux can be modeled as a stochastic integer program using two different decompositions:
+The air conditioning production planning problem from Birge & Louveaux can be modeled as a stochastic integer program using both a scenario tree or a scenario lattice, either by nodal or scenario decomposition:

-#### Nodal Decomposition:
+#### Nodal Decomposition using a Scenario Tree:

 Let $x_{n}^{t}$ be the regular-time production at node $n$ at time period $t$, $w_{n}^{t}$ be the overtime production at node $n$ at time period $t$, and $y_{n}^{t}$ be the number of units stored at node $n$ at time period $t$.
 We assume there are no units stored before $t=0$, so $y_{1}^{-1} = 0$.